fortanix/sdkms-plugin-library/azure-hsm/README.md

 }
 ```

-### create operation
+### create and copy operation

-This operation will create an RSA key in Fortanix Self-Defending KMS and impot it in Azure key vault.
+Create operation will create an RSA key in Fortanix DSM and import it in Azure key vault.
+Copy operation will take an existing RSA key in Fortanix DSM and import it into Azure Key vault

 #### Parameters

 * `operation`: The operation which you want to perform.
-A valid value is `create`
+Valid values are `create` or `copy`
 * `key_name`: Name of the key
 * `key_vault`: Azure key vault name
 * `kek_key_kid`: Azure Key Exchange Key (KEK) ID
 * `secret_id`: The response of `configuration` operation.
+* `source_group_id`: This is the group ID of DSM group where key will be created in case of create operation.
+This field is optional.
+If not provide, default group ID of the plugin is used
+* `rotate_key_in_azure` : This field is optional and valid values are `true` or `false`.
+This is applicable in case of `copy` operation.
+If its value is true, then the copy operation will create a new version of the key in Azure

 Input JSON
 ```